 Our current growing jewel are the Jackalope API tests which are using PHPUnit as testing environment.
 We want to achieve a test suite that completely covers the API and enables other projects to check if they’re compatible with the phpCR interfaces.

 Jackalope itself will be the PHP connector not making use of any framework to provide a pure library with as few dependencies as possible.
 It’s not targeted on any use case yet which should make it very flexible for many projects.

 You will find the code for the different components at http://github.com/jackalope.
-We hang out in #jackalope at freenode and there is also a mailing list.
-For more information check out our wiki and if you have any question, do not hesitate to ask us on one of those channels.
+We hang out in #jackalope at freenode.
+If you have any question, do not hesitate to ask us on one of those channels.